sokolj1/minimal-mistakes/_posts/2018-03-07-How-the-Philadelphia-Eagles-Won-Super-Bowl-52.md

 ## Data Sources

 NFL data for statistical analysis is notoriously difficult to obtain, unlike other sports such as Baseball and Basketball where statistics for on-field/on-court improvement have been established.
-Initially I considered using [SportRadar](https://www.sportradar.com/choose_region/) but their lack of open source options turned me away from their proprietary software.
+Initially I considered using [SportRadar](https://www.sportradar.com/choose_region/), but their lack of open source options turned me away from their proprietary software.
 But after an additional week of research, I found [nflscrapR](https://github.com/maksimhorowitz/nflscrapR) by [Ronald Yurko](https://twitter.com/Stat_Ron), Samuel Ventura, and Maksim Horowitz.
 This R package scraps data from the official NFL API; the deliverables are clean datasets, boxscores, and more advanced statistics for _every_ NFL play in every season since 2009.

 ### nflscrapR

+## Framework for Data Visualizations

+Once the pertinent data is tabulated via nflscrapR, data manipulation and visualization can begin with [Shiny](http://shiny.rstudio.com), an open source R package that builds interactive web applications similar to D3.js.
+It also has the capability to build dashboards similar to Tableau.
+So think of Shiny as a cross between D3.js and Tableau.